Local web work, local stakes.

 Cheshire customers compare everyone and research everything before spending a dime.
 Businesses here get calls like, "I'm comparing you to three other places," or, "I just wanted to make sure you're real."
 If you don't inspire confidence, they'll go somewhere else.

-Problems I keep seeing:
+Problems I keep seeing

-Most business headaches aren't really website problems—they're system problems.
-Missed calls, lost follow-ups, customers who can't book, chaos in the busy season, and crickets during the slow one.
+Missed calls, lost follow-ups, customers who can't book, chaos in the busy season, crickets during the slow one.

 Your website might look fine.
-But if someone fills out your contact form at 9pm on a Sunday, what happens next?
+But if someone fills out your contact form at 9pm on a Sunday — what happens next?

 I don't do one-size-fits-all fixes.
-I just fix what's actually broken—the way I wish someone had fixed it for me.
+I just fix what's actually broken — the way I wish someone had fixed it for me.